Yes, America's Anchorman is away, and this is your undocumented anchorman, Mark Stein, filling in, living in the shadows and loving it.

 That's when Doug does the show.

-Uh it'll it'll just be the uh the moose with me.
+It'll just be the moose with me.

-I I wanted to say a word, by the way.
+I wanted to say a word, by the way.

-Uh and they hammered Michelle Buckman.
+And they hammered Michelle Buckman.

-She was uh she was portrayed as crazy.
+She was portrayed as crazy.

 I'm personally very grateful to her.

-Some thing they do in the grade schools, America Reads, or some name like that.
+Some thing they do in the grade schools, America Reads or some name like that.

-Michelle Buckman posed with my book, America Alone, the end of the world as we know it, and I don't know whether that has been mandated for Minnesota grade school.
+And I don't know whether that has been mandated for Minnesota grade school.

 I certainly hope so.

-Uh but so what if it sells a few more copies of my book?
+But so what if it sells a few more copies of my book?

 I'm all for that.

-And uh I was especially heartened when all her opponents in Minnesota immediately said, This is it, this is proof that she's completely flown the coop, that she's endorsing some crazy loon like uh Mark Stein.
+This is proof that she's completely flown the coupe, that she's endorsing some crazy loon like Mark Stein.

 That is a sign that this woman is completely nuts.

-Uh because uh, you know, you know the way it works now that most uh elected officials in America have uh uh have these vast retinues the size of Gulf Amir's.
+She actually read it herself, which I found particularly impressive because, you know, you know the way it works now that most elected officials in America have these vast retinues the size of Gulf Amirs.

-And the great thing about what I what I always liked about her when when you saw her on TV appearances or or live speeches or whatever, uh was that she would if she got interested in a subject, uh you would get the sense that she uh had been genuinely engaged by that subject and was going to tell the truth on that subject,
+And the great thing about what I always liked about her, when you saw her on TV appearances or live speeches or whatever, was that if she got interested in a subject, you would get the sense that she had been genuinely engaged by that subject and was going to tell the truth on that subject and was going to stick to her particular line on that subject,

-uh, and was going to stick to her particular line her particular line on that subject, regardless of whether the focus group showed it was uh popular or unpopular or just wasn't something they were to uh were interested in.
+regardless of whether the focus group showed it was popular or unpopular or just wasn't something they were interested in.

-Uh and she was fearless about that.
+And she was fearless about that.

 She was absolutely fearless.

-Uh because that's just the way it is in America.
+Her presidential campaign finance thing is being investigated because that's just the way it is in America.

 Something that Eric Holder doesn't have to fear, something that Lois Lerner doesn't have to fear, something that President Obama doesn't have to fear.

-Uh but she would have been a lot better than most of the alternatives on either side of the aisle.
+But she would have been a lot better than most of the alternatives on either side of the aisle.

 And I don't know why.

-Uh the United States uh has lagged behind other developed nations in having a female leader.
+I don't know why the United States has lagged behind other developed nations in having a female leader.

-So I deeply regret that Michelle Bachman will not be in the House uh come two years' time, but I I definitely I definitely hope this isn't the last week.
+So I deeply regret that Michelle Bachman will not be in the House come two years' time.

-Uh but I shouldn't have said that.
+But I shouldn't have said that.

-She I just ruined it.
+I just ruined it.

 But she does.